gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note2.md

 - **Baseband** uses all available frequencies on a medium (cable) to transmit data.
 It uses a reference clock and synchronous communication.
 For example, a telephone uses baseband communication.
 And a wired home ethernet network can be also the example of this baseband communication because it uses all of the frequency that is available on the cable.

 Multiplexing is a technique used to allow multiple signals or data streams to be transmitted over a single communication channel (wired or wireless).
-This helps make better use of the available bandwidth and increases efficiency.There are three main types of multiplexing to share bandwidth efficiently.
+This helps make better use of the available bandwidth and increases efficiency.
+There are three main types of multiplexing to share bandwidth efficiently.

 - Time-Division Multiplexing (TDM) : Uses time slots for each session.
+Telephone networks often use TDM to allow multiple calls to share the same communication line without interference.

 - Statistical Time-Division Multiplexing (StatTDM) : Dynamically allocates the time slots on an as-needed basis.
+This is useful in network scenarios where not all connections are active at the same time, improving efficiency by reducing wasted bandwidth.

 - Frequency-Division Multiplexing (FDM) : Divides channels based on frequencies.
+Radio broadcasting uses FDM to transmit multiple radio stations over the same frequency spectrum by assigning different frequencies to each station.

 Layer 1 devices are essentially repeaters, passing along whatever is received.

 For example,

-Devices such as **repeaters**, **hubs**, **media converters**, and wireless technologies like **Wi-Fi** and **Bluetooth**.
+Devices such as **repeaters**, **hubs**, **media converters**, and a **Wireless Access Point (WAP) used for Wi-Fi** and devices utilizing **Bluetooth** operate primarily at the Physical Layer (Layer 1) of the OSI model.

-## Layer 2 - Data Link
+## Layer 2 - Data Link (Defines the format of data on the network)

 Data Link Layer packages data into **frames** and transmits those frames on the network while performing some error detection, correction, identifying unique network devices using **MAC addresses**, and providing some flow control.
+In short, it ensures that data is transmitted accurately and efficiently between devices on the same local network segment with the MAC addresses.

 Every manufacturer of a network card assigns a unique 48-bit identifier to every network interface card (NIC) they produced.
 It can be called MAC address.